-- Listings of the final version of the emulator system you produce (Task 9), and your solutions to the programming exercises in Tasks 2 (Parva), 4 (PVM file) and 8 (PVM file).
-(LPRINT or UltraEdit small font format please.) - Electronic copies of your source code for those exercises, using the electronic submission system. - Discussion of the experiments in Task 10.
+- Listings of the final version of the assembler/emulator system you produce (Task 7/10), and your solutions to the programming exercises in Tasks 2 (Parva), Tasks 4, 8 and 9 (PVM file).
+(LPRINT or UltraEdit small font format please.) - Electronic copies of your source code for those exercises, using the electronic submission system. - Discussion of the experiments in Task 11.